PeymanHNamadi/ion_simulator/README.md

 To run Machine Learning code you need to create a new environment:

-1- Clone the repository: $git clone git@github.com:CADWRDeltaModeling/Ion_Study_TTDataset.git
+1- Clone the repository: git clone https://github.com/PeymanHNamadi/ion_simulator

 2- Use environment.yml file to create new environment: conda env create -f environment.yml